Bored With Your Style?

 Here’s a few things that this sighting helped to clarify for me:

-Risk Tolerance: Just like an investor can have a portfolio of investments that have high, moderate, and low risk, so are the assets that we stock our closets with.
+Risk Tolerance: Just like an investor can have a portfolio of investments that have high, moderate, and low risk, so are the assets that we stock in our closets.
 I’ve gotten stuck in filling mine with no risk assets.
 That could be one of the reasons for the “I’ve got nothing to wear!” syndrome.
 Diversify, friends.
 Diversify.

-Who are you getting dressed for anyway?
-Fear can keep us stuck in the status quo.
+What are you afraid of, anyway?
+Fear can keep us stuck in the status quo (unfortunately, you are hearing from an expert on this one).
 It may look different for you, but fear is my Achilles heel.
 Dressing to look like everyone else or to fade into the background definitely squelches creativity.
-Challenging yourself to up the risk tolerance a bit at a time will hopefully get you (and me!) on the road to trusting our instincts.
+Challenging yourself to up the risk tolerance a bit at a time will hopefully get you on the road to trusting our instincts.